-Your diabetes care plan should outline dietary restrictions or recommendations for optimizing your blood sugar levels.
+Your diabetes care plan should outline dietary restrictions or recommend optimizing your blood sugar levels.

 It indicates your daily carb limit, what to do if you eat too much or too little, and how foods can affect your glucose levels.

 A typical care plan includes weekly goals for exercise and helps you spread out physical activity according to your schedule.

 It also considers the effect exercise can have on your blood sugars and adjusts your medication dosage accordingly.

 Your healthcare team may add examinations and checkups to your diabetes care plan.